 At full buildout, CX will be comprised of 4.5 million square-feet of planned commercial, retail and residential space across 45-acres.
 As one of the largest transit-oriented site in the Greater Boston region, CX will be a world-class development that creates a place where people can live, work, play, and thrive.

 The Common—alongside state-of-the-art retail pavilions—will be the very heartbeat of Cambridge Crossing.
 And as the new home to Boston’s thinkers, doers, makers, and builders, this is much more than a place, it’s a launching pad for innovation and the ideas that could change the world.

-Kevin Sullivan, vice president, Shawmut Design and Construction
+Kevin Sullivan, executive vice president, Shawmut Design and Construction